-As with acne on your face, there are a myriad of causes for bacne, with a build-up of oil and bacteria often sitting at the root.
-“It largely stems from changes of hormones within the body,” says Sally Penford, Education Manager at the International Dermal Institute.
+As with acne on your face, there are a myriad of causes for bacne, with a buildup of oil and bacteria often sitting at the root.
+“It largely stems from changes of hormones within the body,” says Sally Penford, education manager at the International Dermal Institute.
 “This can lead to increased oil production in the skin, and the oil, coupled with dead skin cells and bacteria, then promotes congestion and pimples.”

 Uh-oh.
 I’ve been known to break out the body scrub whenever I get a bout of bacne, but according to Penford, exfoliators and loofahs can further stimulate the oil glands and cause more congestion.

 Soap can also encourage spots as it’s alkaline, which may lead to bacteria growth.
 “Instead, look for a soap that has a pH in line with your skin, around 5.5,” says Penford.
 Try Sebamed Liquid Wash (£17) to get that balance right, and the mild lather will cleanse without any harsh stripping sensation.

 The good news is that many blemish-blitzing face washes can double up on your bod, providing you rinse skin with tepid water and blot—don’t rub—dry with a towel when you hop out the shower.
 Reach for cleansers dosed with tea tree oil, sulphur or salicylic acid, which are able to mop up oil and dissolve the bacteria that’s blocking your pores.
 Try Alpha-H Clear Skin Daily Face & Body Wash (£35).